 So, don’t wait any longer if you love the idea of adding this charming feature to your outdoor space.
 You won’t regret it.

-And as always, I love hearing from you, and I would love to hear what you do to make this DIY garden easel your own.
-Let me know in the comment section below.
+And as always, I love hearing from you, and I would love to hear how you would make this DIY garden easel your own.
+Let me know in the comments section below.

 Until the next project… xo, Do